nircoe/soundcoe/README.md

             └── battle_theme.ogg
 ```

-**Note**: Ensure your audio directory is accessible relative to your executable at runtime (copy it to your build directory during the build process).
+Note: Ensure your audio directory is accessible relative to your executable at runtime (copy it to your build directory during the build process).

 ### 3. Use in your application